 There are so many kinds of equipment and assistive technology that are designed to make life easier for people with a disability.
 Some are cutting edge and high tech while other items are more basic but potentially just as life changing.

-To purchase equipment or assistive technology through the National Disability Insurance Scheme (NDIS), you will need to have Assistive Technology (equipment) included in your NDIS plan.
+To purchase equipment or assistive technology through the National Disability Insurance Scheme (NDIS), you will need to have Assistive Technology (AT) included in your NDIS plan or your therapist can write a report recommending that your plan is reviewed to include necessary/appropriate AT.
 When you first access the NDIS or review your plan, talk to you NDIS Planner about what equipment you need, as well as, how the equipment will help you to participate in your community.

 Your NDIS plan can include funding for an Assistive Technology assessment.
 This assessment can help both a participant and the NDIA to understand what the most appropriate Assistive Technology solutions are.
 Your Montrose therapist can help complete the assessment.